 The species is resident in the upper parts of the montane forest at Sahendaruman Crater, between 600 m and 1,040 m.
 It occurs singly and perhaps more frequently in small groups, in the middle and upper forest storeys and also in dense rattan undergrowth.
 High canopy cover and the presence of large trees are key structural predictors of the presence of the species (Martin 2018).
 A habitat suitability model predicted that all suitable habitat is restricted to the vicinity of the ridgetop and outlying ridges, with records since 2009 only occurring above 705 m (Martin 2018), despite earlier records down to 575 m (Riley 2002).

 Original forest on Sangihe has been almost completely converted to agriculture.
 The largest habitat tract in which the species has been observed is only 225-340 ha in size and undergoing clearance by shifting cultivators in its lower reaches.
+For example, development of new plantations have continued around the Sahendarmang region (W. Pangimangen in litt.
+2020).
 In 2009, it was reported that new government initiatives to plant alien tree species were resulting in the clearance of native forest (Sykes 2009).
 At first, planting was restricted to areas below 500 m; however, more recent reports indicate that planting is now taking place at higher elevations, in areas at 700-900 m (Sykes 2009).
 Having a montane distribution that is close to the maximum altitude within its range, this species is potentially susceptible to climate change (BirdLife International unpubl. data).